NateTheGreatt/bitECS/README.md

  *
  * Creates a function which can be processed against a given world.
  * Use queries to access relevant entities for the system.
- *
- * Note: Entity and component removals are deferred until the system has finished running.
 **/

 // define a system